-Final test results will be provided in a later update to this contribution and thus observations and proposals will be updated when final test results are provided.

 The measurement results for 30cm QZ for the same chamber without the 40cm QZ upgrade are also provided in the following tables as a reference.
 The same conditions described above (i.e. 238 measurement points assuming re-positioning and no ETC enclosure) were used while the reference positions are adapted accordingly to 30cm QZ:

 Table 2-4: AUT reference points coordinates for 30cm QZ